manishsinghraj/learn-JavaScript/js_interview.md

 **Explanation:** Unlike `var` and `let`, variables declared with `const` must be initialized at the time of declaration.
 Therefore, attempting to declare `z` with `const` without providing an initial value results in a SyntaxError.

-Sure, here's an updated version of the example including `let` and `const` declarations:

 ## Example 11

 ```javascript